naston70/jeremys-it-lab/43.FTP-TFTP/ftp.md

 2. Data Transfer: The client and server exchange TFTP messages.
 One sends data and the other sends acknowledgments

 3. Connection Termination: After the last data message has been sent a final acknowledgment is sent to terminate the connection

+#### File Transfer Protocol

+- FTP first standardized in 1971
+- FTP uses TCP port 20 and 21
+- Usernames and passwords are used for authentication, however there is no encryption
+- For better security, FTPS can be used
+- SFTP can also be used for greater security
+- FTP is more complex than TFTP and allows not only file transfers, but clients can also navigate file directories, add and remove directories, list files, etc
+- The client sends FT commands to the server to perform these functions